 We know how to handle any type of nuisance wildlife in Salt Lake City.
 First, we identify the animal on the property, then use humane methods to trap and remove the pests and then secure weak points where more could enter.
 If damage has been done, we can make those repairs for a complete restoration.

-During the inspection we try to ascertain how many animals there are, where they are located, and how they got in.
-Based on what you have seen, heard and smelled, we start the inspection where you have noticed signs of animal activity.
-Evidence of animals inside your home include nests, dens, feces, and animal tracks.
-We investigate the exterior of your home looking for possible entry points, any evidence of animal damage, tracks, fur, animal waste, or rub marks.
+During the inspection, we aim to confirm what animal is in your home or on your property, how many there are, where they are located, and how they got in.
+Based on what you have seen, heard, and smelled, we start the inspection where you noticed signs of animal activity.
+Evidence of animals inside your home includes nests, dens, feces, and animal tracks.
+We investigate the exterior of your home, looking for possible entry points, any evidence of animal damage, tracks, fur, animal waste, or rub marks.

 Animal Trapping and Pest Removal

 We use several methods to humanely remove the animal from your home.
 Depending on the species, the number of animals, and the condition of your property, we develop a custom wildlife removal plan.
 Humane wildlife removal strategies include animal traps, one-way doors, and repellents.
-Once we guarantee all animals are gone, we implement exclusion techniques.
-Exclusion techniques provide a safe, long-term solution to nuisance wildlife in your home.
-We create barriers to prevent animals from getting to resources.
-We only apply exclusions once we are sure all animals are gone from your home.
+Once we guarantee that all animals are safely removed, we implement exclusion techniques.
+Exclusion techniques provide a safe, long-term solution to nuisance wildlife in your home by creating barriers that prevent future infestations.

-Salt Lake City is overpopulated with rats and mice.
-Because they reach sexual maturity as early as six to eight weeks old, they reproduce several times a year.
+Salt Lake City and its immediate surroundings are home to a wonderfully diverse amount of wildlife, large and small, including migratory birds, deer, wildcats, bison, rabbits, and yes, rats and mice.
+Rodents seem to flourish everywhere because of how fast they reach sexual maturity and begin to reproduce.
 This makes controlling them a challenge.
 One family of rodents can quickly turn into an infestation.

-ats and mice can enter tiny openings.
+Rats and mice gain entry through the tiniest of openings.
 They can climb anything vertically and jump up to 18 inches.
-They will gnaw on and chew through wood, window screens, shingles and siding.
-Rats burrow in the ground beneath your home, trees and gardens.
+They will gnaw on and chew through wood, window screens, shingles, and siding.
+Rats burrow in the ground beneath your home, trees, and gardens.

 Rat and mouse feces and urine can grow molds that may be dangerous to humans.
-Let us do the dirty work of getting rid of all your rodent problems.
+Let Critter Control do the dirty work of getting rid of all your rodent problems.

 Squirrel Removal in Salt Lake City

-Squirrels are everywhere in Salt Lake City.
-They eat garden crops, nuts, fruit seeds, grains, bark and leaves.
-They spend a lot of their time collecting foods and nesting items for the winter months, which they store in holes that they dig in your yard or your walls or attic.
+Salt Lake City, like thousands of cities across the country, is home to many species of squirrels, both native and invasive.
+They eat garden crops, nuts, fruit, seeds, grains, bark, and leaves.
+They spend much of their time collecting foods and nesting items for the winter months, which they store in holes that they dig in your yard or your walls or attic.

 Other ways squirrels become nuisance wildlife include: